Stylme/GUIJavaSwing/StringInverterGUI/README.md

 :+1:
 # String inverter GUI

-### Simple GUI with Java Swing for reverse a string using a Stack
+### Simple GUI with Java Swing for reverse a string using StringBuffer